etlbox/etlbox.website/doks_v0.5/content/en/recipes/etl/data-validation-part1.md

 Our data flow has successfully read the CSV files, normalized, and cleansed them.
 Duplicates within the file and the database were identified.
 The error file contains the filtered data.

-### Whole code
+### Complete code overview

-Here is an overview of the whole code the example. {{< link-ext text="It is also available on GitHub." url="https://github.com/etlbox/etlbox.demo/tree/main/DataValidation" >}}
+Here is an overview of the whole code the example. {{< link-ext text="It is also available on GitHub." url="https://github.com/etlbox/etlbox.demo/tree/main/DataValidationPart1" >}}

 ```C#
 //Adjust connection string to your local database